JanneMattila/www/docs/_posts/2025/10/2025-10-12-traditional-app-vs-chat-based-app.markdown

 {% include imageEmbed.html link="/assets/posts/drafts/traditional-app-vs-chat-based-app/agent-service3.png" %}

+In this scenario, system prompt is more complex and if you add up all the used functions and their output, it's totally 1000+ tokens.

+Here's an example of my token usage metrics for `gpt-5-chat` model which I used for this example:

+{% include imageEmbed.html link="/assets/posts/drafts/traditional-app-vs-chat-based-app/token-usage.png" %}

+---

 For me, in scenario 2, the chat-based experience seems to be a better solution.
+And I would really like to see this kind of experience in real life.

 ## Conclusion